gl-inet/docs4.x/docs/tutorials/parental_control.md

 3. The domain name you set may be incorrect.

     While a website's domain name is public, the domain name used when an app calls an API is not.
 To resolve this, you will need to use a tool(e.g. Wireshark) to capture packets or search for it.

+4. If you have a device that uses a random MAC address for each connection, that will also disable the feature.